apache/druid/docs/ingestion/tasks.md

 http://<OVERLORD-HOST>:<OVERLORD-PORT>/druid/indexer/v1/supervisor/{supervisorId}/stats
 ```

+The response is structured as a nested map: outer keys are **task group IDs**, inner keys are **task IDs**, and each task maps to its row stats payload.
+See the [Supervisor API](../api-reference/supervisor-api.md) for the full schema and guidance for automation clients.

 ### Unparseable events

 Lists of recently-encountered unparseable events can be retrieved from a running task with a GET to the following Peon API: